Do you know that you have options for your care provider during pregnancy, and that not all providers are created equal?

 - Midwives start out knowing that pregnancy and birth are normal, natural events.
 My years of training, are to know when pregnancy, birth, or postpartum are moving outside of the range of normal and needing different care.
 Which is exactly when an obstetrician is the appropriate care provider.
-We appreciate a the skills of a trained surgergen when they are absolutely needed for the best outcomes.
+We appreciate a the skills of a trained surgeon when they are absolutely needed for the best outcomes.

 Healthy Families Homebirth is all about building relationships.
 Midwives build a relationship with you and your partner throughout your pregnancy.
 We provide emotional and physical support during the birth of your child.
 We continue your care through the first year postpartum to help meet your needs.
-Relationships are important in midwifery, and having strong relationships lead to healthy outcomes for mother and baby.
+Relationships are important in midwifery, and having strong relationships lead to healthy outcomes for birthing families.

 Midwives believe in the power of shared-decision making.
 We provide you with educational materials and answer your questions.
 Taking time with you is part of the midwifery model of care.
 We want you to have the information needed to make the best choices available for your health care.
 We support you in making beneficial lifestyle choices for you and your baby.
 Our goal is to help you to stay healthy and happy during your pregnancy.
 Knowledge is power and we want you to have the most empowering experience of your life.

 Cheryl Furer is the primary midwife of Healthy Families Homebirth.
 Cheryl Furer holds a Bachelor of Science in Midwifery and is Director of Student Life and Leadership and Adjunct Faculty at the Midwives College of Utah.
 She’s also a certified homeopath, which allows her to bring a holistic view of health to her practice at Healthy Families Homebirth in Longmont, CO.
 She serves the areas surrounding Longmont, including, but not limited to, Berthoud, Mead, Johnstown, Platteville, Fort Lupton, Firestone, Fredrick, Erie, Lafayette, Louisville, Gunbarrel, and Hygiene.
 Please contact her for a free midwifery interview.